Sexual Assault and Harassment

 The Oberlin College community is committed to preserving the dignity and safety of its members and will not tolerate any sexual offense in the work or academic setting.

-Offenders will be subject to appropriate college adjudication processes and disciplinary action.
-Both the accuser and accused are entitled to the same opportunities to have others present during a disciplinary proceeding; and both the accuser and the accused must be informed of the outcome of any institutional proceeding in which a sex offense has been alleged.
+Violators of College Policy will be subject to appropriate college adjudication processes and disciplinary action.
+The reporting parties and the responding parties are entitled to the same opportunities to have others present during a disciplinary proceeding.
+Both parties must be informed of the outcome of any institutional proceeding in which a sex offense has been alleged.

 To this end, the college has in place and maintains preventative and informational education programs for the community through several offices that provide support, counseling, and guidance to victims of a sexual offense.

-The Oberlin College Sexual Misconduct Policies and Procedures brochure, published by the Oberlin College Title IX coordinator, provides detailed information on the process for the filing of and the adjudication of complaints of sexual assault or harassment by all members of the college community.
+The Oberlin College Title IX Sexual Harassment Policy, published by the Oberlin College Title IX coordinator, provides detailed information on the process for the filing of and the adjudication of complaints of sexual assault or harassment by all members of the college community.

-The current Oberlin College Sexual Misconduct Policy that covers Title IX was adopted in July 2014.
-Students may also obtain complaint and adjudication information from the judicial coordinator in the Office of Dean of Students.
+The current Oberlin College Policy that covers Title IX was adopted in August 2020.
+Students may obtain complaint and adjudication information from the Office of Equity, Diversity, and Inclusion, the Deputy Title IX and Equity Coordinators, or the Director of Student Conduct & Community Standards in the Office of Dean of Students.
 Faculty and staff may obtain necessary support and complaint information through the offices of their respective deans, their department chairs, or their division heads.

-Anyone who believes they are a the victim of a sex offense or needs immediate assistance should contact the campus safety office, which will also contact an Oberlin College dean and or the Title IX coordinator and the Oberlin Police Department to provide immediate support and assistance.
+Anyone who believes they are a victim of a sex offense or needs immediate assistance should contact the Office of Campus Safety, which will contact an Oberlin College dean and the Title IX Coordinator.
+The Oberlin Police Department may also provide immediate support and assistance.

 Lorain County Rape Crisis 24-Hour Hotline